Custom SharePoint solutions usually contain custom lists with custom

 Import in the same location

-- Import operation does not import the workflows (as expected, because they don’t get exported with Export-SPWeb).
+- Import operation does not import the workflows (as expected, because they don’t get exported with Export-SPWeb).- Import does not affect the currently running workflows but import of the document versions fails for those documents with running workflow.

 - Versions are correctly imported only for document with no workflows in running state when importing.